Skip to Content

 The barrios of Boca and Caminito are colourful and fun for gay visitors to Buenos Aires.

-The colourful neighbourhood of Caminito.
+The colorful neighborhood of Caminito.

 La Boca is a vibrant part of the city filled with art galleries, museums, and tango street performances.
 Make sure you check out the cute colorful street of Caminito which is a traditional alley and street museum.
-Boca is also home to La Bombonera stadium, one of the most popular soccer stadiums in South America.
+Boca is also home to La Bombonera Stadium, one of the most popular soccer stadiums in South America.
 To make the most of the La Boca neighborhood, we recommend hiring a private guide who will tell you all about its rich history and show you the highlights.

 Puerto Madero